foo123/FILTER.js/api-reference.md

 * `getSelectedData(processed:Boolean=false)` gets a copy of the (original or processed/filtered) pixel data of current image selection region
 * `integral(channel:FILTER.CHANNEL=RGB)`  Computes (and caches) the image integral (SAT image) per channel
 * `histogram(channel:FILTER.CHANNEL=RGB, as_pdf:Boolean=false)`  Computes (and caches) the image histogram (as pdf or cdf) per channel
-* `toImage(format:FILTER.FORMAT)`  return a data uri or an HTMLImage object of the current image according to format (default FILTER.FORMAT.PNG)
+* `toImage(callback:Function, format:FILTER.FORMAT)` call callback with a data uri or an Image object of the current image according to format (only FILTER.FORMAT.PNG)

 ### ScaledImage Class